Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure here.

 Here’s an example of a musician biography in relation to releases and future plans:

 If you’re reading this, chances are that you’re ready to launch your music career to the next level.
-If you’re hard-pressed to find the time to write your own artist bio or design a musician press kit, why not check out our musician bio writing and electronic press kit design services by clicking here.
+If you’re hard-pressed to find the time to write your own artist bio, why not check out our musician bio writing service?
 We’ve written and designed press kits for over 120 happy musicians worldwide.